 Further upside exists in Rosebank both beneath the Colsay reservoirs and as a continuation of the main field structure to the south-west.
 A discovery, named Lochnagar, which consists of a tilted fault block containing oil bearing Upper Jurassic aged sandstones was made by the deepening of the Rosebank discovery well.
 This could provide extra production volumes later in Rosebank’s field life.
 The undrilled area to the south-west of Rosebank maps out as a clear 4-way structure and is expected to contain the Colsay reservoir: this is a low risk opportunity that is currently being worked up by the partnership.

 The Cambo Field is located 125 km north-west of the Shetland Islands and lies 30 km south-west of Rosebank and 50 km north of Schiehallion.
-Siccar Point acquired a 100% operated interest in the field from the takeover of OMV (U.K.) in January 2017.
+The field was discovered in 2002 and has five wells drilled into the structure.
+Siccar Point acquired a 100% operated interest in the field from the takeover of OMV (U.K.) in January 2017 and brought Shell UK in as a partner in May 2018.

 Cambo is a large basement high with sedimentary sequences draped over the top of the structure.
 Like Rosebank, it sits on the Corona Ridge structural feature.
 The main reservoir is the Tertiary Hildasay Sandstone of fluvial/deltaic origin with very good reservoir qualities.
-Over 100 million barrels of recoverable resource has already been discovered.
+The field contains over 600 million barrels of oil in place.

 The Cambo area also has material upside potential with areas of undrilled Hildasay reservoir, good potential for Colsay reservoir at the edges of the structure, and a fractured basement prospect underlying the existing discovery.